mezzio/mezzio/docs/book/reference/migration/to-v2.md

   as the first argument).
 If any specialized error handling should occur, add additional middleware into the pipeline that can catch exceptions, and have that middleware re-throw for exceptions it cannot handle.
-(Use the `vendor/bin/expressive-scan-for-error-middleware` command from zendframework/zend-expressive-tooling to assist in this.)
+(Use the `vendor/bin/mezzio-scan-for-error-middleware` command from mezzio/mezzio-tooling to assist in this.)

-- Consider providing your own `Zend\Stratigility\NoopFinalHandler`
+- Consider providing your own `Laminas\Stratigility\NoopFinalHandler`
   implementation; this will now only be invoked if the queue is exhausted, and could return a generic 404 page, raise an exception, etc.